Dak Prescott: 2018 season

 The Cowboys entered the playoffs as the fourth seed.
-They faced off against the Seahawks in the Wild Card Round, which at the time, Prescott was 0–2 against them.
+They faced off against the Seattle Seahawks in the Wild Card Round, which at the time, Prescott was 0–2 against them.
 He passed for 226 yards, a touchdown, and an interception along with 29 rushing yards and a crucial touchdown late in the fourth quarter of the 24–22 victory to earn his first playoff victory.
-In the Divisional Round against the Los Angeles Rams, he passed for 266 yards and a touchdown and rushed for three yards and a touchdown as the Cowboys fell 30–22.
-Prescott earned his second Pro Bowl selection as an alternate, replacing Drew Brees, where he threw a touchdown pass to Austin Hooper for the NFC side's only points of the game as the team lost to the AFC side 7–26.
+In the Divisional Round against the eventual NFC champion Los Angeles Rams, he passed for 266 yards and a touchdown and rushed for three yards and a touchdown as the Cowboys fell 30–22.
+Prescott earned his second Pro Bowl selection as an alternate, replacing Drew Brees, where he threw a touchdown pass to Austin Hooper for the NFC side's only points of the game as the team lost to the AFC side 26–7.